It's important to ensure you stay well hydrated during exercise

 Therefore the consumption of an upper requirement of nearly 4 litres of water (if he was partaking in high intensity, long duration exercise in the heat), would be necessary post exercise to replenish hydration status.

-HYDRATION TESTING AT THE GSK HUMAN PERFORMANCE LAB
+HYDRATION TESTING AT THE HUMAN PERFORMANCE LAB

 Many top athletes train twice or even three times per day, and therefore need to pay close attention to their hydration status.
-Here at the GSK Human Performance Lab (HPL), hydration testing is a core capability.
+Previously at the Human Performance Lab (HPL), hydration testing is a core capability.
 Athletes are provided with an individualised hydration report, including sweat rate and composition to support their training and competitive performance.
 The HPL assesses sweat composition by applying patches to the athlete’s body that absorb sweat during exercise.
 Once the sweat is extracted from the patch it can be analysed for electrolytes, such as sodium and potassium, lost by the athlete.
 The HPL also measure pre hydration status; a urine sample is collected and then the concentration is measured, the higher the concentration the more dehydrated the athlete is.
 This is used as an education tool for athletes to help ensure they monitor their hydration status throughout the day.

 Making sure you’re well hydrated throughout the day is important to health, well being and the ability to continue exercising.
 So it all boils down to this: